Adam Duvall Player Props: Red Sox vs. Yankees

-Adam Duvall -- hitting .243 with three doubles, two home runs, five walks and six RBI in his past 10 games -- will be in action for the Boston Red Sox versus the New York Yankees, with Domingo German on the mound, on June 16 at 7:10 PM ET.
+Adam Duvall -- batting .211 with four doubles, two home runs, three walks and five RBI in his past 10 games -- will be in action for the Boston Red Sox versus the New York Yankees, with Clarke Schmidt on the hill, on June 17 at 7:15 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Rockies.
+In his previous game, he went 1-for-4 with a double against the Yankees.

 Adam Duvall Game Info & Props vs. the Yankees